Statuses in Latin with translation. Quotes in Latin with translation

 Unknown land (in a figurative sense - an unfamiliar area, something incomprehensible).

-On ancient maps, these words denoted unexplored territories.
+On ancient geographical maps, these words denoted unexplored territories.

 147. Tertia vigilia.

-Night time, that is, the interval from sunset to sunrise, was divided among the ancient Romans into four parts, the so-called vigils, equal to the duration of the changing of the guards in military service.
-The third vigil is the interval from midnight to early dawn.
+Night time, i.e. the period from sunset to sunrise, was divided among the ancient Romans into four parts, the so-called vigilia, equal to the duration of the changing of guards in military service.
+The third vigil is the period from midnight to the beginning of dawn.

 148. Tertium non datur.